siemens/ix/packages/documentation/docs/controls/_card_styleguide.md

 - **Icon**: Cards can, but don't have to, include an icon.
 The icon is positioned in the top-left corner of the container.
 - **Notification**: By default, push cards display a notification value at the top of the container.
 This value is logically related to the items displayed in the expanding content area.
 - **Heading**: Cards can, but don't have to, include a heading.
 The heading is aligned to the top-left corner of the container.
-- **SubHeading**: Cards can, but don't have to, include a subHeading.
+- **Subheading**: Cards can, but don't have to, include a subheading.
 The subheading is aligned to the top-left corner of the container and positioned below the heading.

 ## Behavior in context